Cohabitation Agreement Attorney in Los Angeles

 - How property will be distributed at death

-If you are interested in learning more about how a cohabitation agreement may benefit you and your partner, please contact the Law Offices of Maria N. Jonsson, PC.
-Our Los Angeles-based cohabitation agreement attorney offers dedicated legal support backed by over 15 years of experience.
+If you are interested in learning more about how a cohabitation agreement may benefit you and your partner, contact the Law Offices of Maria N. Jonsson, PC.

 How Cohabitation Agreements Fit into Your Estate Plan

-Cohabitation agreements are best paired with an unmarried couples’ trust.
-Even if unmarried couples prudently set up wills, trusts, and other estate planning documents to ensure that their property is distributed according to their wishes, family conflicts may still arise to derail those carefully laid plans.
+Cohabitation agreements are best paired with an unmarried couples' reciprocal trust.
+Even if unmarried couples prudently set up Wills, Trusts, and other Estate Planning documents to ensure that their property is distributed according to their wishes, family conflicts may still arise to derail those carefully laid plans.

-Family members who refuse to accept an unmarried couples’ relationship may challenge their estate plan, alleging fraud, duress, undue influence, or a lack of capacity.
-It is often advisable for unmarried couples to plan ahead for these conflicts by executing cohabitation agreements that include strong “no-contest” clauses in their wills and trusts, documenting their capacity and confirming their intent as expressed in their wills/trusts by way of a certificate of independent review.
-If a couple anticipates family conflict, they should take advantage of additional tools to ensure their intent is clarified beyond a shadow of a doubt.
+Family members who refuse to accept an unmarried couples' relationship may challenge their Estate plan, alleging fraud, duress, undue influence, or a lack of capacity.
+It is often advisable for unmarried couples to plan ahead for these conflicts by executing cohabitation agreements, and by including a “no-contest” clause in their wills and trusts, to document their capacity and to confirm their intent as expressed in their wills/trusts by way of a Certificate of Independent Review.
+If a couple anticipates family conflict, they should take extra steps to ensure their intent is clarified beyond a shadow of a doubt.

 Does a Prenuptial Agreement Supersede a Cohabitation Agreement?

-A cohabitation agreement can be superseded by way of a prenuptial, or premarital, agreement (PMA) in the event the couple intends to eventually marry.
-A PMA is a very technical document entered into before marriage in order to establish each party’s property rights and support obligations in the event of divorce.
-Couples who are already married and who did not enter into a prenuptial agreement may still “determine their own fate” at divorce by entering into a postnuptial agreement to accomplish the same results.
+A cohabitation agreement can be superseded by way of a prenuptial (i.e., premarital) agreement (PMA) in the event the couple intends to eventually marry.
+A PMA is a very technical document entered into before marriage to establish each party's property rights and support obligations in the event of divorce.
+Couples who are already married and who did not enter into a prenuptial agreement may still “determine their own fate” at divorce by entering into a postnuptial agreement to accomplish the same result.